Weston-Liu/Domain-Collecting-System/README.md

 3. `cd Domain-Collecting-System`

-4. `npm run cnpm` if the server is located in China

-5. `npm install`
+4. `npm install`

-6. `npm run pro`, now the project will run on port 8888
+5. `npm run pro`, now the project will run on port 8888

-7. You can also configure a proxy for other server applications such as Nginx or Apache to use port 80 to access this project, if the port 80 is already occupied by another application.
+6. You can also configure a proxy for other server applications such as Nginx or Apache to use port 80 to access this project, if the port 80 is already occupied by another application.
     * Nginx
     * Apache

-8. Done!
-We're all set!
+7. Done!
+Use `npm start` to launch the app.